 Read related Tribune coverage:

 The Senate and House negotiated a compromise on how to tweak a statewide plan for grading schools and districts.
-Educators and advocates are asking why the overhaul happened so late, without their official input. [link]
+Educators and advocates are asking why the overhaul happened so late, without their official input.
+[Full story]

-The Texas Senate approved a bill that would tweak a plan to grade school districts — well past a midnight deadline for passing legislation. [link]
+The Texas Senate approved a bill that would tweak a plan to grade school districts — well past a midnight deadline for passing legislation.
+[Full story]

-Educators and advocates found it hard to concur on the Senate's version of House Bill 22, either finding it too restrictive and tied to standardized tests or not quite strict enough. [link]
+Educators and advocates found it hard to concur on the Senate's version of House Bill 22, either finding it too restrictive and tied to standardized tests or not quite strict enough.
+[Full story]